 Dogs are our loyal companions, so it’s not surprising that they can feel anxious when they’re separated from their loved ones.
 Separation anxiety in dogs is a common problem that can lead to unwanted behaviors, like destructive chewing, howling, or peeing around the house.
 Luckily, there are things you can do to help your dog better handle time alone.

 Dogs with separation anxiety may act fidgety or stressed, particularly as you’re getting ready to leave.
-For instance, they might whine, act very clingy, or pace back and forth near the door.
+For instance, they might whine or act very clingy.
+You may even notice your dog pacing back and forth, probably near the door.
 Other signs of separation anxiety can include:

 It’s not completely understood why some dogs have separation anxiety, but it is thought to be more prevalent in dogs who have been adopted from shelters than those raised by a single family since they were puppies.
 This isn’t necessarily related to a dog’s experience at the shelter.
 The dog might have been brought to the shelter because of issues with separation anxiety and then has the same problems when placed in a new home.
 It also often comes up as a reaction to changes in lifestyle or routine, such as:

 Yes, separation anxiety can be treated.
+So, what helps dogs with separation anxiety?
 In some cases, you may simply need to wait for your dog to get used to a new situation.
 In other cases, you may need to be more proactive and try out strategies like these to help your dog.